Fulbright Scholarship Program

 Who Helps Students With the Fulbright at Puget Sound?

-Sharon is the Director of the Fellowships Office.
+Kelli is the Associate Director of Fellowships and Academic Advising.
 She can answer logistical questions about application procedures, deadlines, submitting letters of recommendation and other materials, etc. She can give you basic information on program guidelines and offer general advice on selecting a host country and contacting faculty at potential host institutions.
-Sharon can also offer you feedback on drafts of your personal statement and project proposal-particularly with an eye towards how you present yourself and your project as well as the practical (and political) feasibility of your project.
+Kelli can also offer you feedback on drafts of your personal statement and project proposal-particularly with an eye towards how you present yourself and your project as well as the practical (and political) feasibility of your project.

-Prof. Tinsley is Puget Sound's Fulbright Program Faculty Designate.
-He is also the Chair of the Graduate Fellowships Advisory Committee (GFAC).
-He can give you basic information on program guidelines and offer general advice on selecting a host country and contacting faculty at potential host institutions.
+She is the Chair of the Graduate Fellowships Advisory Committee (GFAC).
+She can give you basic information on program guidelines and offer general advice on selecting a host country and contacting faculty at potential host institutions.

 Applicants should contact the Center for Writing, Learning, and Teaching (Howarth 109 Phone x3404) and make an appointment for any editing assistance they need for their personal statements and project proposals.